& Suicide Prevention

 Counseling works by helping you objectively look at behaviors, feelings, and thoughts in situations that you find problematic.
 It helps you to learn more effective ways of dealing with those situations.
 Counseling is a collaborative effort.
 You and your counselor will identify goals, what you would like to change or improve, and agree on how you will know when you are making progress.

 Counseling isn’t for everyone, but most people that come to the Counseling Center say it was a helpful experience for them.
 There are many factors that can determine how effective the counseling experience can be, including the type of problem being addressed, the student’s ability to talk about the problem or concern, the type of treatment, and the relationship with the counselor.
 If a student is curious about counseling, you can always come in and talk with a counselor just to see what it is like, and then make a decision if you would like to continue treatment.

-FSU students, both undergraduate and graduate, may use the services of Counseling Center.
+Any matriculated FSU undergraduate or graduate student may use the services of the Counseling Center.

 There is no charge for any of the services the Counseling Center offers.
 If you see the medication prescriber and you are prescribed medication and want to use your health insurance, you are responsible for paying any co-payment associated with your prescription coverage.
 You may also choose to pay out of pocket for your prescription.

 There is no session limit per se.
-All students will be offered to to 4 initial evaluation sessions.
-After that, every other week therapy will be provided for those students who can safely and effectively be seen in that manner..
+All students will be offered up to 4 initial evaluation sessions.
+After that, every other week therapy will be provided for those students who can safely and effectively be seen in that manner.

 If you are interested in meeting with a counselor, you may call our office at 508-626-4640 or stop by the Center's office, located on the second floor the Health and Wellness Center, Foster Hall, Monday-Friday, between the hours of 8:30 a.m. and 5 p.m.